How to report repairs to a private landlord or agent

 If you need to take more action you may need to show what you did to contact the landlord.

-If repairs are not carried out
+If repairs are not done

 You may need to contact your landlord or letting agent again if they do not take action.